emipa606/QuantumCooling/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=774577413

 This is an unchanged version of the mod, uploaded on request.
-There is also a modified version called https://steamcommunity.com/sharedfiles/filedetails/?id=2293503296]Quantum Cooling Redux by Poet but some did not like the changes.
+There is also a modified version called [Quantum Cooling Redux](https://steamcommunity.com/sharedfiles/filedetails/?id=2293503296) by Poet but some did not like the changes.

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)